robertobernardelli/reinforcement-learning-sailing/README.md

 ![sailing ai](example.gif)

  The environment is defined in `sailing.py`.
+The model used is PPO (Proximal Policy Optimization)

 Speed of the boat depends on its angle relative to the wind direction (0 wind direction means the boat is facing the wind):